Family Education Rights and Privacy Act (FERPA)

 Prior written consent is not required when the disclosure is made directly to the learner or to other school officials within the same institution when there is a legitimate educational reason.
 A legitimate educational reason may include enrollment or transfer matters, financial aid issues, information requested by governmental or accrediting agencies, and third-party financial aid processors.

-Prior written consent is not required to disclose non-directory information when the health and safety of learners are in jeopardy, when complying with a judicial order or subpoena, or where, as a result of a crime of violence, a disciplinary hearing is conducted by the College, a final decision was recorded, and the alleged victim seeks disclosure.
+Prior written consent is not required to disclose non-directory information when the health and safety of learners are in jeopardy, when complying with a judicial order or subpoena, or where, as a result of a crime of violence, the College conducts a disciplinary hearing, a final decision is recorded, and the alleged victim seeks disclosure.

 FERPA also affords learners certain rights to their education records.
 These rights include:

-- the right to be reminded annually about their rights under FERPA; and
+- The right to be reminded annually about their rights under FERPA.

 For more information or complaints, learners may contact: